'I think you know where this is going but there’s no definitive answer on who’s in the wrong,' the post read.

 "My parents arrived and we spent the first day going out to dinner.
 I’d like to point out that the two aren’t married and are steadfast that they won’t be getting married again, both of them divorced already, my stepdad twice.
 So, as the night was slowing down they asked to be shown to their room.
 I directed my mother to one guest room and my stepfather to another," she recounted.
 "I explained that, just like she told me, it was my house and I didn’t want them sharing a bed in my house.
 I basically repeated word for word what she would tell me when I’d complain about my brothers getting better treatment than me when it came to their partner...
 I told them that it didn’t matter because this is my house and my decision is final."

-Several Reddit users responded to the amusing post that gained over 14.6 upvotes. u/0---------0 commented, "This would be a good one for r/MaliciousCompliance too.
+Several Reddit users responded to the amusing post which gained over 14.6 upvotes. u/0---------0 commented, "This would be a good one for r/MaliciousCompliance too.
 I don't think I'd call you an a**hole; after all, you're treating them in exactly the way they treated you and what's good for the goose and all that.
 Bottom line is that as you say, your house, your rules and if you choose to make them abide by the same rules you had to, even if it seems petty, that's your choice." u/2Kittens4me shared, "When your parents don't treat you with respect as a child, and they get the same treatment from you once you're an adult.
 I'm all for it."